 The region also became known for growing maize to provide stock food.
 In the year to 30 June 2012, about 50,000 tonnes of maize were harvested – over a quarter of the total New Zealand crop.

-In 1901 a state experimental farm was established at Ruakura, and from 1912 it incorporated a farmer training school.
+In 1901 a state experimental farm was established at Ruakura, and from 1912 this incorporated a farmer training school.
 Research was carried out first on poultry, bees, fruits and crops, and then on dairying.

 After the farm’s closure, the Department of Agriculture opened a research station in 1939.
-It gained an international reputation for work on animal nutrition and genetics, dairying and milking methods, cattle breeding and pasture research.
+This gained an international reputation for work on animal nutrition and genetics, dairying and milking methods, cattle breeding and pasture research.
 Ruakura ran farmer education programmes and an annual Farmers’ Week, influencing the expansion of dairying between the 1940s and 1960s.
 Since 1992 Ruakura has been part of AgResearch, a Crown research institute.

 The Livestock Improvement Corporation (LIC) traces its origins to 1909, when farmers’ groups began systematic herd testing.
 In 1951 the New Zealand Dairy Board opened a commercial artificial insemination centre at Newstead, east of Hamilton.
 This grew to include dairy improvement and national data management centres.
 In 1988 it became the Livestock Improvement Corporation.
 A user-owned cooperative since 2001, LIC provides services to the dairy, beef and deer industries.